simonfuture2/pirate-bootcamp/README.md

-# 🏴‍☠️ Solana Pirate Bootcamp
+# 🏴‍☠️ W3MCT x Solana ROYALz-Pirate Workshop

 <p width="full" margin="auto" align="center" style = "background:gray"><img src="https://raw.githubusercontent.com/solana-developers/pirate-bootcamp/main/assets/ship-fire-1.png" alt="ship" width="350" margin="auto" align="center" bg="white"/></p>

+ARRRRP YERRRP, Welcome to the ROYALz CoastLine!

+Enjoy our soldev lesson based on a collaboration between our very own ROYALz NFT, SPL Token, and Pirate NFT for a coding adventure?

-Ahoy!
-Ready to embark on a pirate-themed coding adventure?
-Join our Solana programming bootcamp and discover the treasures of blockchain development.
-Learn to build smart contracts and DApps using our hands-on approach and practical coding exercises.
-Set sail with us and become a Solana pirate!
+W3MCT Solana programming workshop and discover the treasures of blockchain development.
+Learn to write/build/deploy smart programs (contracts) and dApps using our hands-on approach with practical coding exercises.

+Set sail with us and become a Soldev ROYALz-Pirate!

 ---

-Interested in conducting this bootcamp, are ye?
+Interested in conducting this workshop, are ye?
 [How to Conduct this Bootcamp](./setup/README.md)

 ---